farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 Each index card has an initiative tracker which is represented by the little icon of a person waving!

-You can use this to track if an npc has acted during the initiative or is still waiting for their turn
+You can use this to track if an NPC has acted during the initiative or is still waiting for their turn

 ![Initiative Tracker](https://gyazo.com/02c983f637dc26c912e9e5617660a344.png)